vinitshahdeo/HashnodeBlog/cktu8ipp10t6shvs17cclc2tv.md

 - 💬 **engage with other community members.**
 - 🤝 **welcome and help others to finish the Hacktoberfest challenge.**

 [Join us](https://github.com/vinitshahdeo/Hacktoberfest2021#mentoring) in reaching the milestone of 100 mentors.
 Recommend anybody who is interested in making a difference.
+In case, you've missed the mentor's onboarding session, please [watch the recording](https://youtu.be/BMyVbZp8Gn8) on YouTube.

 ## Add your issues/repos 🙌